rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/windows-services.md

 [CreateService()](https://docs.microsoft.com/en-us/windows/desktop/api/winsvc/nf-winsvc-createservicea) is the main call.  `SERVICE_AUTO_START` means the service will start automatically.
 The application registers itself and it will be passed the `--service` command line argument.

-This places it in services.msc where __Run__ executes `console.exe --service`:
+This places it in services.msc where __Run__ executes `layer0.exe --service`:

 ## setPermissions()

-Our platform being a non-critical to the system, we felt that ordinary users should be able to start/stop it.
+Our platform being non-critical to the system, we felt that ordinary users should be able to start/stop it.

 Reference these Stack Overflow issues:
 - https://stackoverflow.com/questions/15771998/how-to-give-a-user-permission-to-start-and-stop-a-particular-service-using-c-sha